dshakoory/UCI_Homework_Repo/Homework14/D3_data_journalism/README.md

-Visit this project as a web at the following link:file:///C:/Users/dshakoory/Desktop/UCI_Homework_Repo/Homework14/D3_data_journalism/index.html
+Visit this project as a web at the following link: http://localhost:8000/